 Under the verifiable standards, any person keeping cattle must register with DAERA and obtain a herd number.
 All cattle must be tagged using DAERA-approved ear-tags.
-Calves must be double-tagged within 20 days of birth, and animals imported from outside the EU within 20 days of the import checks.
+Calves must be double-tagged within 20 days of birth, whilst animals imported from outside the EU, (including animals from GB or Crown Dependencies) must be double tagged using DAERA approved ear tags within 20 days of the import checks.
 Any lost or illegible (unreadable) tags must be replaced as soon as possible, and no later than 28 days after discovery.

-Keepers must notify DAERA of all births within 27 days, deaths within 7 days, movements (including cattle lost or stolen) within 7 days, and animals imported from outside the EU within 15 days.
+Keepers must notify DAERA of all births within 27 days, deaths within 7 days, movements (including cattle lost or stolen) within 7 days, and animals imported from outside the EU within 7 days.